mjcarley/nbi/JOSS/paper.md

 internal functions.
 More general shapes can be produced using standard GMSH inputs [@geuzaine-remacle09] or the CST method of Kulfan [@kulfan10] which is implemented in an extended and more general form in the AGG library which is included with the NBI distribution.
+This allows the parametric specification of forms which arise in aerodynamic applications, in a manner which is convenient for optimisation and parametric studies.

 # Mathematics